Purdue Veterinary Medicine - Values & Culture

 The Purdue University College of Veterinary Medicine seeks to globally advance animal health and welfare and human health through excellence in learning, discovery, and engagement, as the leading veterinary college for comprehensive education of the veterinary team and for discovery and engagement in selected areas of veterinary and comparative biomedical sciences.

-Purdue Veterinary Medicine is also committed to achieving the strategic goal of providing service and knowledge that impact our global society with an emphasis on Diversity Initiatives, International Programs, K-12 Outreach Programs, and Community Service.
+Purdue Veterinary Medicine is also committed to achieving the strategic goal of providing service and knowledge that impact our global society with an emphasis on Diversity and Inclusion, International Programs, K-12 Outreach Programs, and Community Service.

 The Purdue University College of Veterinary Medicine affirms the values, culture, and integrity of a land-grant university as set forth in the Purdue University Strategic Plan, New Synergies: 2008-2013.

 As a College we:

 - Strive for excellence in all aspects of our work.

 - Promote a collegial work and learning environment enhanced by multiple aspects of diversity (with a specific focus on populations that are underrepresented in veterinary medicine as defined by the Association of American Veterinary Medical Colleges).

 - Emphasize innovation and delivery in our learning, discovery, and engagement programs.

 - Actively support individual development of our faculty, staff, and students such that they can achieve their full potential as biomedical scientists, professionals, and individuals.